MatthewBoyce/MachineLearning-alGO/README.md

 Go, like chess is a deterministic perfect information game, where one move is theoretically the 'best'.
 Min/maxing is quite a simple concept, your trying to get the best score you can while assuming your rival is trying is trying to minimize your score.
 Assuming you both have the same knowledge; ie the rival can calculate their own optimum move, what is the best move for you to make?

-Roughly a minmax tree search algorithm  means looping over every possible legal move and applying the following hursitics:
+Roughly a minmax tree search algorithm  means looping over every possible legal move and applying the following heuristics:

 1. See if you can win on the next move.
 If so, play that move.
 2. If not, see if your opponent can win on the next move.
 If so, block that.
 3. If not, see if you can force a win in two moves.
 If so, play to set that up.
 4. If not, see if your opponent could set up a two-move win on their next move.

-For a game like tic-tac-toe, this is easy since you can fully iterate through all the nested branches of the tree, however there are too many possibilities to compute for Go.
-Since running the algorithm would take several years even on on a super computer, the branches need to be pruned.
+For a game like tic-tac-toe, this is easy since you can fully iterate through all the nested branches of the tree, however, there are too many possibilities to compute for Go.
+Since running the algorithm would take several years even on a supercomputer, the branches need to be pruned.
 This can be done both on a with and depth basis.

-Width - Alpha beta pruning, evaluate and put a score against the outcome of each decision on the game state.
+*Width* - Alpha beta pruning, evaluate and put a score against the outcome of each decision on the game state.
 Use this score to rule out branches early on and only search through the higher scoring outcome branches.
 The alpha branch is whatever the current best branch while beta branches are less optimal and pruned.

-Depth - Evaluate how strong your position is based on percentage of net pieces you control and use this to determine how deep you traverse the decision tree.
+*Depth* - Evaluate how strong your position is based on percentage of net pieces you control and use this to determine how deep you traverse the decision tree.

 <img src="https://github.com/MatthewBoyce/alGO/blob/main/images/v2.gif?raw=true"/>